Japan

 • Quality Assurance

-The Japanese Institute of Certified Public Accountants (JICPA), Financial Services Agency (FSA), and Certified Public Accountants and Auditing Oversight Board (CPAAOB) work together to design and implement the quality assurance (QA) review system for all statutory audits in Japan.
-JICPA has conducted quality control reviews since April 1999 to improve and enhance the quality control system of audit firms that perform financial statement audits.
-The 2003 amendments to the Certified Public Accountants Act legally established the CPAAOB to conduct QA reviews of audit firms along with overseeing the JICPA’s QA review process.
+The Japanese Institute of Certified Public Accountants (JICPA), Financial Services Agency (FSA), and Certified Public Accountants and Auditing Oversight Board (CPAAOB) work together to design and implement the quality review system for all statutory audits in Japan.
+JICPA has conducted reviews since April 1999.
+The 2003 amendments to the Certified Public Accountants Act legally established the CPAAOB to conduct quality assurance reviews of audit firms along with overseeing the JICPA’s review process.

-JICPA has a Quality Control Committee, Quality Control Review Team, and Quality Control Oversight Board.
-The Quality Control Committee consists of both JICPA members and other experienced non-JICPA individuals.
-They are responsible for developing quality control review standards and procedures, instructing review teams, approving quality control review reports, and deciding on issuing letters of recommendation.
-The Quality Control Review Team reviews whether a firm’s audit quality controls has been designed in accordance with the JICPA quality control standards, which are based on ISQC 1 as issued in 2014 by the IAASB, and whether quality control procedures have been adequately implemented.
-The Quality Control Oversight Board monitors the effectiveness of the overall review system.
+JICPA has a Quality Control Committee and a Quality Control Review Team.
+The Quality Control Committee consists of both JICPA members and other non-JICPA member experts.
+They are responsible for developing quality control and management review standards and procedures, instructing review teams, approving quality control review reports, and deciding on issuing recommendation for improvement reports.
+The Quality Control Review Team reviews whether a firm’s audit quality control has been designed in accordance with the JICPA standards, which are based on ISQM 1 as issued by the IAASB, and whether procedures have been adequately implemented.
+The Self-Regulatory Monitoring Conference oversees the effectiveness of the overall review system.

 The CPAAOB examines the reports submitted by the JICPA and carries out on-site inspections of the audit firms.
 If the results of inspections show that the quality control review was not conducted properly, or CPAs/audit firms did not conform to laws, regulations and standards related to quality control of audits, etc., the CPAAOB will recommend that the Commissioner of the FSA take administrative actions and other measures as necessary.

-JICPA reports that its QA review system meets all the revised SMO 1 requirements and notes that it regularly revises the QA review program to ensure it continues addressing all SMO 1 components.
+JICPA reports that its quality assurance review system meets all SMO 1 requirements and notes that it regularly revises the review program to ensure it continues addressing all SMO 1 components.

 Current Status: Adopted